Interview questions – what will you be asked and how to answer them

 - The central Careers & Employability Service can offer you a mock interview at a time to suit you.
 Contact them to book an appointment – https://www.kent.ac.uk/ces/advice.html

-- In February Jayne Instone and the Kent Student Law Society will arrange for a number of legal recruiters/ training managers and/or solicitors come to Kent to offer formal mock interviews.
+- In February Jayne Instone and the Kent Student Law Society host a mock interviews day where a number of legal recruiters/ training managers and/or solicitors come to Kent to offer formal mock interviews.
 You will be told when this is happening via the weekly employability bulletin.
+In 2021 this took place remotely.
+After C19 it is likely that we shall have both on-campus and remote mock interviews available.
 Sign ups are necessary.